ricardo-comar/organic-cache/README.md

 # Organic Cache
-Proof of Concept for a organic cache in AWS
+Proof of Concept for a organic cache in AWS, offering a price quotation API that responds immediately when the price table is already available, and if not calculates on demand and saves the user ID to periodically recalculate and allows to be available on time.
+If the user stops to consume the API after a pre determined time, that price table stops to be recalculated periodically, saving processing time.

 ## Solution Diagram
 ***